 34) Write a function that takes in two sorted lists and outputs a sorted list that is their union.

-First solution which will come to your mind is to merge two lists and short them afterwards
+The first solution which will come to your mind is to merge two lists and sort them afterwards .

 def return_union(list_a, list_b):